jbagleyjr/TanCD/README.md

 1. Create a GIT repo.
 2. Clone this repo as a submodule
 3. Add "test_sensors.xml", "test_packages.xml", and "prod_sensors.xml" to your Tanium test server
+4.  (optional) Add "prod_sensors.xml" to your production Tanium server